scozv/algo-js/README.md

 ##### `grunt testcov`
 Will test all unit tests, and run coverage.
 The coverage result will be generated as `./coverage.html`.

-### Browser with Blanket Coverage
-Opening `./qunit.html` in Firefox will display the qunit test and coverage result.

 ## Migration
 I have migrated this project from [Algo.js in Google Code] [4], with [__API__ page] [6] and [issue] [5].